When is the Foundation ARCP Webinar held?

 Best practice is to spread the SLEs throughout the training year although some placements do provide more opportunities to complete SLEs than others so some variation is normal.

 One is the minimum -in reality the quality of the evidence is far more important than the number of pieces of evidence.
-Try to envisage being the assessor and think ‘would I feel confident that the trainee has demonstrated competence in this area?’.
+Try to envisage being the assessor and think ‘would I feel confident that the foundation doctor has demonstrated competence in this area?’.

 For curriculum linking, do we need to provide evidence for each descriptor?
 For instance, a foundation professional capability (FPC) with 4 descriptors, does that automatically mean there should be 4 evidences there? (only relevant for users of the Turas e-portfolio)